speechly/docs/content/client-libraries/react/tutorial/_index.md

 And that's it!
 Now you can go ahead and try out your app - you can filter the repos by language, apply a sorting order, and reset the filters.

-Next step could be adding our [React microphone component](/client-libraries/react-client/ui-components/) to your application.
+Next step could be adding our [React microphone component](/client-libraries/react/ui-components/) to your application.

 If you want to delve into the details, go ahead and check out [our documentation](https://docs.speechly.com/) and [our public GitHub](https://github.com/speechly).

-You can also check the source code for this tutorial at https://github.com/speechly/react-example-repo-filtering.
+You can also check the source code for this tutorial on [GitHub](https://github.com/speechly/react-example-repo-filtering).
 Feel free to navigate through individual commits - they refer to each section of this tutorial.